 Select a duration for the time entry (how long it took or will take to finish this part of the task).
 Add a tick to the checkbox Done, if the time entry is actually done.
 If you're planning time entries for the future and they are yet to be finished, remove the tick.

 In the task list, the time entry is displayed with the description or activity type (if there is no description) under the related task (you can recognize it by the stopwatch icon).

 Like tasks, time entries can also be delegated.
 Just click on the picture next to the description of the time entry and choose a team member to delegate the time entry to.
-In this case a notification is automatically sent to the assignee in Scoro.
+In this case, a notification is automatically sent to the assignee in Scoro.

 The duration of the time entry is incorporated in the actual spent time of the task only when the time entry is marked as done.
-The actual billable hours (if the billable hours function is active) of the task are calculated the same way.
+The actual billable hours (if the time-billing function is active) of the task are calculated the same way.
 The planned duration and billable hours are theoretical and only displayed under the particular time entry until it has been marked as done.
 Read more on time-billing.

 To quickly mark the time entries as done, use the task list or the Task.
 Just click the Mark as done button in either view.